TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 35/Psalms 35.5.md

 ---

-Let them be as chaff before the wind, And the angel of Jehovah driving [them] on.
+Let them be as chaff before the wind, Yahweh's angel driving them on.